Holders of the following passports do not require a visa to enter South Africa when travelling as a tourist for stays up to 90 days:

 United Kingdom; United States of America; Canada; Australia; New Zealand; Ireland; Belgium; Netherlands; Italy; France; Germany; Spain.

 If you are a passport holder from another country, please contact your local South Africa High Commission or Embassy for up-to-date visa requirements, as citizens of certain countries are required to obtain visas before travelling.

 Please note that if you are applying to the Embassy for your visa, some visas can take a long time to be processed so please do take this into consideration, as it is your responsibility to ensure you have the correct visa in place before you travel.

 Please note that anyone travelling to South Africa should have a valid return ticket and a valid passport.
 There are several different official sources, each of which give slightly different advice - ranging from no less than 30 days after the expiry of intended visit (SA High Commission in London) to 6 months from date of entry (Irish Embassy in Pretoria).
 We therefore advise, if possible, to err on the side of caution and have 6 months validity from the date of entry.
-If in doubt, please contact the SA consulate in your country.
 The passport must also have sufficient pages for entry/exit stamps - AT LEAST 2 BLANK PAGES FACING EACH OTHER.

-PLEASE NOTE: Travel Butlers have made every effort to ensure that the information displayed here is correct and accurate, but the onus still remains with the traveller to verify the information with their local consulate or embassy.
+PLEASE NOTE: Travel Butlers have made every effort to ensure that the information displayed here is correct and accurate, but the onus still remains with the traveller to verify the information with their local South African High Commission or Embassy.